15 Poetry of the Romantic Era

 Portrait of Mary Wollstonecraft Shelley

-Adapted from “Mary Wollstonecraft Shelley” by Wikipedia is licensed CC BY-SA 4.0.
+Adapted from Wikipedia licensed CCA-SA 4.0.

-Question to Consider: How do these pieces speak to the beliefs of the people of the Romantic Era?
-How do they fit in the time of the transcendentalists?
 Then, consider a modern poem or lyrics and explain why the piece will be considered indicative of the way current society views love.
 What makes the piece unique to this time?

 License